 Analytics have undeniable value, but being able to easily visualize the information presented is just as important.
-With Survey & Ballot Systems’ (SBS) geo-spatial electronic survey results mapping tool, organizations can easily access a visual representation of member and voting data.
+With Survey & Ballot Systems’ (SBS) geo-spatial electronic voter response mapping, organizations can easily access a visual representation of member and voting data.

 Geo-spatial analysis through electronic voter response mapping visualization takes the power of advanced analytics and applies it to geographic locations.
 This type of analysis is typically utilized by geologists, public safety officials, defense professionals and data scientists from various other industries.
 Now, member organizations can leverage the same type of tool to quickly conceptualize data and actually see what regions require their attention.